 You must abide by the Australian Code for the Responsible Conduct of Research in all your research activities.

-It is your obligation to ensure you fully understand Curtin’s plagiarism policy for students to avoid any plagiarism issues.
+It is your obligation to ensure you fully understand your academic integrity responsibilities to avoid academic integrity breaches such as plagiarism or contract cheating.
 If you are in doubt please seek assistance from your supervisors, thesis chair or Director of Graduate Research.

 Conflict of interest